AK-Homberger/D1Mini-GasCounter/README.md

 # D1 Mini Gas Counter

-A simple counter for the gas meter with a web interface.
+A simple ESP8266 based (D1 Mini) counter for the gas meter with a web interface.
 It is measuring pulses from the gas meter and calculating consumption values which are shown on a web interface.

 ![Counter](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/Webclient_en.png)